 ABOUT KALOURA’S KITCHEN

-In May 2023 they were lucky enough to get the opportunity to take on a brand new, empty industrial unit in Wadebridge.
-With the help of their friend, Georgie’s old head chef Adrian, they have transformed the space into a commercial prep kitchen and Kaloura’s dining space.
+In May 2023 Josh and Georgie were lucky enough to get the opportunity to set up a permanent base in Wadebridge, and with the help of their friend, Georgie’s old head chef Adrian, they have transformed the space into a commercial prep kitchen and Kaloura’s ‘Chef’s Table’ dining space.

-Georgie absolutely loves gardening and grows as many fruits, vegetables and herbs as possible to use for work.
-Whenever there is a glut of produce Josh preserves it in a way that it can be enjoyed at another time of year, emphasising their minimal waste policy.
-They make their own misos, butter, vinegars from waste wines and excess fruits and vegetables, cheeses and lacto ferments.
+Georgie absolutely loves gardening and grows as many fruits, vegetables and herbs as possible for use at Kaloura’s.
+Whenever there is a glut of produce, Josh preserves it in a way that can be enjoyed at another time of year - emphasising their minimal waste policy.
+They make their own misos, butter, cheeses & lacto ferments in addition to a range of vinegars made from waste wines and excess fruits & vegetables.

 Produce supplied by Gary Dutton in Wadebridge, crabs and lobsters from the day boats in Padstow, fish from Wing of St Mawes or local boats and vegetables form various local farms, including Aral Farm at St Columb.